gatsbyjs/gatsby/docs/docs/how-to/images-and-media/using-gatsby-plugin-image.md

 ### Static images

-If you are using an image that will be the same each time the component is used, such as a logo or hero image, you can use the `StaticImage` component.
+If you are using an image that will be the same each time the component is used, such as a logo or front page hero image, you can use the `StaticImage` component.
 The image can be either a local file in your project, or an image hosted on a remote server.
 Any remote images are downloaded and resized at build time.

 1. **Add the image to your project.**